StarterInc/StackGen-init/README.md

 # StackGen-init
-Initialization repo for new StackGen projects
+Initialization repository for new StackGen projects